netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

           show ip <primary-private-ip-addess>

-3. Update the Netscaler VPX image URL, management IP address, and VIP in the Citrix ingress controller YAML file.
+3. Update the Netscaler VPX image URL, management IP address, and VIP in the Netscaler ingress controller YAML file.

-    1. Download the Citrix ingress controller YAML file.
+    1. Download the Netscaler ingress controller YAML file.

             wget https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/azure/manifest/azurecic/cic.yaml

         **Note:** If you do not have `wget` installed, you can use the `fetch` or `curl` command.

-    2. Update the Citrix ingress controller image with the Azure image URL in the `cic.yaml` file.
+    2. Update the Netscaler ingress controller image with the Azure image URL in the `cic.yaml` file.

             - name: cic-k8s-ingress-controller
               # CIC Image from Azure